 Our lead in vivo candidates, NTLA-2001 for the treatment of transthyretin ("ATTR") amyloidosis and NTLA-2002 for the treatment of hereditary angioedema ("HAE"), are the first CRISPR/Cas9-based therapy candidates to be administered systemically, via intravenous infusion, for precision editing of a gene in a target tissue in humans.
-In parallel, we are advancing multiple ex vivo programs, wholly owned and in collaboration with partners, for the treatment of immuno-oncology and autoimmune diseases.
+In addition, we are advancing multiple ex vivo programs, wholly owned and in collaboration with partners, for the treatment of immuno-oncology and autoimmune diseases.

 We are cognizant that, to be successful, we need to recruit and retain executives that have excellent scientific, business and functional expertise, broad experience in the biopharmaceutical industry, and the capability to produce desired strategic and operational results.
 Accordingly, our executive officers' compensation accounts for each individual's expertise and experience, as well as such individual's contribution to our Company's objectives for the year based on our operational and individual performance metrics, and the need to incent long-term execution.
 This approach to executive compensation is aligned with the interests of our stockholders because it ensures that we can attract and retain key leaders while ensuring that each is incentivized to deliver optimal results for the Company.
+We believe in paying for performance, and the Company achieved its goals for 2023, translating into a 100% corporate bonus multiplier.